GreatApo/BC250_ESP32_ATX_PSU/README.md

 ## HTTP API

-The web UI uses a small unauthenticated HTTP API.
-It can also be called by trusted local automation:
+The WebUI uses a small form-encoded HTTP API.
+It can also be called by trusted local automation. `POST` fields belong in an `application/x-www-form-urlencoded` request body, not the URL query string.

+When WebUI password protection is enabled, first call `/api/auth/login` and retain the returned `bc250_session` cookie.
+All other API routes require that cookie.
+Sessions expire after eight hours of inactivity, and repeated failed sign-ins trigger an increasing delay.

 | Method | Path | Purpose |
 | --- | --- | --- |